theRealAph/ScopeLocals/README.md

 doesn't perform cleanup operations when a scope ends, and isn't related to a C++-style destructor.

+Scope locals necessarily don't support all of the usage patterns of thread locals.
+It is not a goal to replace existing usages of thread-local variables without code changes.

 ## Motivation

 In order to explain the motivation for scope locals, we'll first try